lwouis/alt-tab-macos/docs/Contributing.md

 ## Building the project locally

 This project has minimal dependency on Xcode-only features (e.g. InterfaceBuilder, Playgrounds).
-You can build it using 2 commands:
+You can build it by doing:

-* `pod install` to fetch the dependencies with [CocoaPods](https://cocoapods.org/)
 * `scripts/codesign/setup_local.sh` to generate a local self-signed certificate, to avoid having to re-check the `System Preferences > Security & Privacy` permissions on every build
 * Either open `alt-tab-macos.xcworkspace` with XCode, or use the cli: `xcodebuild -workspace alt-tab-macos.xcworkspace -scheme Debug` to build the .app with the `Debug` build configuration